Meet the Studio

 Robby Pawloski

-Sophomore, Non-major
+Junior, Non-major

 Robby joins us from the Tucson area, and is currently pursuing a Bachelor’s of Science both in Mathematics and Computer Science, as well as a minor in Music Performance for Trombone.
 Robby played at Catalina Foothills High School in the Wind Ensemble and the marching band, performing with the latter in the 2019 Macy’s Thanksgiving Day Parade.
 Robby spends his free time with his friends and family, and is passionate about listening to classical music, watching movies, and drinking milk.